-• Verification
+Verification

-The United States Department of Education (ED) issued Dear Colleague Letter DCL ID: GEN-21-05 on July 13, 2021.
-Effective on that date, postsecondary institutions were no longer required to complete verification except for Verification Tracking Groups V4 and V5.
+The United States Department of Education (ED) issued guidance related to the 2022-23 verification process.
+The verification of high school completion status in group V4 was removed via an electronic announcement on September 1, 2021.
+ED issued Dear Colleague Letter DCL ID: GEN-22-06 on May 18, 2022.
+Effective on that date, postsecondary institutions were no longer required to complete verification except for certain elements of Verification Tracking Groups V4 and V5.
 ED also provided waivers and flexibilities related to documentation handling for Groups V4 and V5.
 The changes applied no matter where in the verification process a student's file was at the time.
 ED did not waive and continued to stress that institutions must resolve conflicting information.
-A reviewer with questions about this topic must refer to the 2021-22 Federal Application and Verification Guide (AVG) beginning on page AVG-59.
-There is a link to GEN-21-05 on that page as well.
+A reviewer with questions about this topic must refer to the 2022-23 Federal Application and Verification Guide (AVG) and to GEN-22-06 .
 MINNESOTA IMPACT: OHE's statutes and policies refer to verification as subject to Title IV requirements so this change was effective for Minnesota programs on the same date.
 Exception: The one exception was for Minnesota Dream Act applicants.
 As part of the application process, OHE collects tax returns and other documents and verifies the information as provided on the Minnesota Dream Act application.